 Breeds: Dalmatian & German Shepherd

-This mixed pup is the ultimate protective pooch, so if this is what you are seeking in a canine companion then look no further than this guy.
-With this strong streak comes responsibility and the need to be a strong leader, but if this is something that you can deliver, then you will find the most loyal of best friends.
+This mixed pup is the ultimate protective pooch!
+If this is what you are seeking in a canine companion, then look no further than the Germatian.
+This breed is half German Shepherd and has a strong will.
+With this strong streak comes responsibility and the need to be a strong leader.
+If this is something that you can deliver, then you will find the most loyal of companionship.
 Very intelligent, he needs a lot of interaction with his master in the form of brain games and training in order to be happy.

-His coat will be dependent on the length of his German Shepherd parents coat, but it will be an equal blend of both.
-He may inherit the colors and markings of either parent, maybe both, but you can expect that he will be a muscular and strong dog under that coat of his.
+His coat will be dependent on the length of his German Shepherd parent’s coat.
+It will be an equal blend of both.
+He may inherit the colors and markings of either parent or perhaps both.
+You can expect that he will be a muscular and strong dog under that coat of his.
 He will weigh between 50 and 80 pounds, and measure between 20 and 25 inches tall.

 Breeds: Dalmatian & Bulldog

 This is another rare mix on this list, but one that will certainly turn heads!
-He will look like a bulkier Dalmatian or a slinkier Bulldog mix, but however you would describe him he will be an equal blend of both parents.
-His coat will be short and smooth, but likely to take the black and white coloring and larger spots of the Dalmatian.
+He will look like a bulkier Dalmatian or a slinkier Bulldog mix, but however, you would describe him he will be an equal blend of both parents.
+His coat will be short and smooth.
+Bullmatians will likely to take the black and white coloring and larger spots of the Dalmatian.
 Measuring between 18 and 23 inches tall and weighing anywhere between 60 and 80 pounds, this mix will need a lot of space both inside and outdoors in his yard.

 He will be brave and protective, yet loyal and sweet, so you can expect a friend for life here.
 He will need socialization and a strong leader in terms of physical strength and pack leader mentality, and he will also require daily cuddles in front of the television otherwise he will become grumpy for sure.
 Whilst his grooming will be relatively easy compared to some breeds on this list, like all Bulldog mixes, this mixed pup will be a drooler!

-The purebred Dalmatian is a beautiful dog breed, both inside and out, and the same can be said for each and every Dalmatian mix on this list.
+The purebred Dalmatian is a beautiful dog breed, both inside and out.
+The same can be said for each and every Dalmatian mix on this list.
 All you need to do is decide which mix will compliment you and your lifestyle, and then begin your search.

-Whilst you cannot be guaranteed anything with a designer dog, it is very likely that he will be friendly and affectionate with his family, and protective of them.
-But with a blend of the other breeds on this list, it is very likely that you will find a well-balanced pooch that everyone will fall in love with.
+While you cannot be guaranteed anything with a designer dog, it is very likely that he will be friendly and affectionate with his family.
+Your Dalmatian mix may be slightly protective of their family, which isn’t always a bad thing.
+With a blend of the other breeds on this list, it is very likely that you will find a well-balanced pooch that everyone will fall in love with.